-Cl's service-learning program fosters a reciprocal relationship between the community partners, faculty members and students and we welcome suggestions from community partners for potential service-learning projects.
+CSUCI's service-learning program fosters a reciprocal relationship between the community partners, faculty members and students and we welcome suggestions from community partners for potential service-learning projects.
 The CCE can assist by acting as liaison for community partners and faculty.
-If you have an idea for a service-learning project, please contact Pilar Pacheco, Director at pilar.pacheco@csuci.edu or Kaitlyn Cotton, Community Partner Coordinator at kaitlyn.cotton@csuci.edu.
-Our Center will assist you in scheduling a meeting with faculty to discuss the responsibilities and goals for a proposed service-learning project.
+If you have an idea for a service-learning project, please contact Pilar Pacheco, Director, at pilar.pacheco@csuci.edu or Jennifer Raymond, Community Partner Coordinator, at jennifer.raymond@csuci.edu.
+The CCE will assist you in scheduling a meeting with faculty to discuss the responsibilities and goals for a proposed service-learning project.